 After that Donohue raced the T150 at IRP, but the only other race for the T153 was the California 500 at Ontario in September, where he retired early in the race.
 Parnelli Jones also got the better of Penske in Trans-Am, where Jones' Ford Mustangs took the title, and Donohue ended the year winning a couple of F5000 races in the T192.
 Penske and Donohue left Lola after 1970 and bought McLaren M16s for Indy racing in 1971.
 Donohue raced the T153 at Phoenix and Trenton in March and April, before the McLaren was ready, and it was driven by David Hobbs for Penske in the 1971 Indy 500, qualifying comfortably but crashing out of the race.
 The Lola was then sold to the team of Leonard Faas and Aggie Agajanian, but it never raced again.

 The T153 and one of Penske's older Lolas were sold to Leonard Faas, a 57-year-old Syrian from Los Angeles who had made his fortune in insurance.
 He had been in partnership with J.C.
-Agajanian in 1970 and 1971, but they had now separated and the Lola was entered as #112 by Faas at Phoenix in October 1971 for John Martin to race.
-Martin definitely appeared in practice, but did not race.
+Agajanian in 1970 and 1971, and the pair entered the Lola as #97 at Ontario in September for John Martin to drive.
+Martin qualified the car but was bumped.
+Faas and Agajanian then parted company, and Faas entered the Lola as #112 for Martin to drive at Phoenix in October, where he was too slow to qualify.
 The car was rebuilt as a show car and remained with Faas until it was sold to Chuck Haines in 1985.
 Haines sold it to John Darlington in June 2003, when it was still in remarkably original condition, and still wearing #112.
 After restoration by Walter Goodwin's Race Car Restorations, it ran in a demo at the Indy 500 in 2004, and at the Goodwood Festival of Speed later that year.
 It was present at the Ault Park Concours d'Elegance June 2005, and at the IMS for a vintage display in May 2006.
 Later on display at the Mark Donohue Tribute Reunion at Road America in 2010.
 Also at Auto Club Speedway April 2011 but damaged when a right rear tire failed at speed.
 It appears that the car changed hands at some point after this incident, and when it ran at the Goodwood Festival of Speed in 2015, it was driven by Richard Hamlin.
 In August 2018, it was auctioned by RM Sothebys at Monterey but did not sell.
 By March 2020, when it appeared at Amelia Island, it was owned by Craig McCaw (Montecito, CA).